This post contains affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 From the bustling streets of Seminyak and Canggu’s hipster hotspots to the chill vibes of jungle town Ubud and the dreamy beaches of Uluwatu.
 A holiday in Bali spoils you for choice with so many diverse areas to explore.

-After staying in over 50 different hotels and Airbnbs in Bali I have made myself a little list of the best value accommodation the island has to offer.
-The best part is that going budget in Bali doesn’t mean that you have to stay in a crappy hostel dorm.
 To help plan your next trip to the island of dreams I want to share my top budget picks with you, so you can save your hard-earned cash for more important things like pretentious cocktails, drunken tattoos and shopping for Bintang singlets.

-While Seminyak is mostly known for its fancy beach clubs, hip restaurants and upscale resorts, you can actually find some great hotels that won’t break the bank.
+While Seminyak is mostly known for its fancy beach clubs, hip restaurants, and upscale resorts, you can actually find some great hotels that won’t break the bank.
 You just need to know where to look.
 In my mind, anything located east of Sunset Road is not a great option for your holiday if you don’t drive by yourself.
-There are a lot of affordable villas over there but if you’re only in Bali for a week or two on holiday you’ll probably spend so much on transportation that it won’t be worth it.
+There are a lot of affordable villas over there but if you’re only in Bali for a week or two you’ll probably spend so much on transportation that it won’t be worth it.

 Although slightly more expensive than the rest of the hotels I mention in this post, Villa Margarita No4. offers such great value that I had to include it.
-For around $68 a night you get a 2-story villa and a gorgeous pool surrounded by palm trees and tropical plants, smack-bang in the middle of Seminyak.
-The pool is shared among the fours villas on the property however we had it all to ourselves almost the entire time we were there.
+For around $68 a night, you get a 2-story villa and a gorgeous pool surrounded by palm trees and tropical plants, smack-bang in the middle of Seminyak.
+The pool is shared among the four villas on the property however we had it all to ourselves almost the entire time we were there.
 There is also a cozy seating area right outside your door.

 Since this is a self-contained villa breakfast is not included but you have so many amazing restaurants on your doorstep here so you will probably want to eat out for every meal anyway.
 Instagrammable restaurants like Bikini, Sisterfields, Motel Mexicola, Grocer & Grind and Bossman are just 1 minute away.
 There is also a daily cleaning service included.